PapirusDevelopmentTeam/ARCHIVE/README.md

 # papirus-look-and-feel
-Look and Feel setting for Papirus on Plasma 5
+Look and Feel settings for Papirus on Plasma 5

 ![Screenshot](preview.png)